 Existence raises deep and important problems in metaphysics, philosophy of language, and philosophical logic.
 Many of the issues can be organized around the following two questions: Is existence a property of individuals? and Assuming that existence is a property of individuals, are there individuals that lack it?

 What does it mean to ask if existence is a property?
 A full answer to this question requires a general theory of properties, which is well beyond the scope of this article.
-I briefly sketch the landscape to set up our discussion of existence.
+But we can briefly sketch the landscape to set up our discussion of existence.
 (See the entries on properties and substance for deeper discussion.)
 Properties contrast with individuals.
 This distinction can be explicated using the instantiation relation.
-My cat instantiates the property of being hungry, as that is a way he is, and, being an individual, is not himself instantiated by anything.
-While properties also instantiate—the property of being red, for example, has the property of being a color—only properties are instantiated; individuals only instantiate.
-So, our first question is whether existence is instantiated and, if so, whether it is instantiated by individuals like Obama, my chair, and the fig tree in my backyard.
-Do individuals, in addition to ordinary properties like being human, being comfortable to sit in, and needing more water, instantiate a property expressed by the English verb ‘exists’?
+My cat instantiates the property of being hungry, as that is a way he is.
+As my cat is himself an individual, he is not instantiated by anything.
+So, while properties also instantiate—the property of being red, for example, has the property of being a color—only properties are instantiated; individuals only instantiate.
+Our first question is whether existence is instantiated and, if so, whether it is instantiated by individuals like Obama, my chair, and the fig tree in my backyard.
+Do individuals, in addition to ordinary properties like being hungry, being human, being comfortable to sit in, and needing more water, instantiate a property expressed by the English verb ‘exists’?

 There is a debate in the literature on properties between the abundant conception of properties, according to which there is a property corresponding to every natural language predicate and, more generally, every class of individuals, and the sparse conception of properties, according to which a predicate expresses a property only if the objects that predicate is true of resemble one another in an intrinsic way.
 If the abundant conception is true, then our first question may seem trivial: Existence is a property of individuals because sentences like ‘Bill Gates exists’ are grammatical and there is a class of all individuals and hence a corresponding property of existing.
 It seems, then, that our first question has bite only if the sparse conception is true.
 But appearances deceive.
 As we will see in section 1, there is a controversy as to whether the logical form of a sentence like ‘Bill Gates exists’ is really subject-predicate in structure and so whether the English verb ‘exists’ really is predicated of individuals.
 The question whether existence is a property of individuals is perhaps more straightforward on the sparse conception of properties.
 But the question can still be raised even on the abundant conception as the question whether existence is a property of individuals involved in our talk of what exists and what does not, which is then a question about the logical form of the sentences used in our existential discourse.

-We can trace the issue of whether existence is a property to a disagreement between the ancient Greek philosopher Aristotle and some of his medieval followers over the relationship between an individual's essence and its existence.
+We can trace the issue of whether existence is a property to a disagreement between the ancient Greek philosopher Aristotle and some of his medieval followers over the relationship between an individual’s essence and its existence.
 The debate requires some background.
-We begin with the distinction between accident and essence and that distinction's relation to contingency and necessity.
-Some of a thing's properties are contingent, in the sense that the thing might not have had them.
+We begin with the distinction between accident and essence and that distinction’s relation to contingency and necessity.
+Some of a thing’s properties are contingent, in the sense that the thing might not have had them.
 I am writing right now, but I might have been out for a run instead.
 So working on a paper right now is one of my contingent properties.
 Contingent properties contrast with necessary properties.
 I am necessarily human, in the sense that it is impossible that I am a nonhuman.
+(It may be possible that it is not the case that I am human, insofar as it is possible that I never existed at all, in which case I would not have been, in that possibility, among the class of humans.
+But that is a different matter.)
 All contingent properties are accidents and all essences are necessary but, according to the Aristotelian, some necessary properties are accidents.
-A thing's essential properties are inseparable from the bearer, not only in the sense that the property is necessarily had by that object but in the deeper sense that any adequate account of what that object is involves that property; they are part of any adequate definition of the thing or answer to the question ‘What is it?’.
+A thing’s essential properties are inseparable from the bearer, not only in the sense that the property is necessarily had by that object (insofar as that object were to exist), but in the deeper sense that any adequate account of what that object is involves that property; they are part of any adequate definition of the thing or answer to the question ‘What is it?’.
 I am essentially a human and perhaps essentially the person I in fact am, if there are individual essences in addition to general essences.
 I am necessarily identical to something and necessarily such that 2+2=4, but these properties are among my accidents, as they are not part of any adequate account of what I am and what distinguishes me from others.
-While this distinction between a thing's necessary properties and its essential properties is controversial, there is no doubt that it was Aristotle's view, shared by most of his medieval followers, and so informed the first historical occurrence of the debate about existence under discussion.
-Aristotle seems to have seen nothing more to existence than essence; there is not a space between an articulation of what a thing is and that thing's existing.
-Saint Thomas Aquinas, on the other hand, famously distinguished a thing's essence from its existence.
+While this distinction between a thing’s necessary properties and its essential properties is controversial, there is no doubt that it was Aristotle’s view, shared by most of his medieval followers, and so informed the first historical occurrence of the debate about existence under discussion.
+Aristotle seems to have seen nothing more to existence than essence; there is not a space between an articulation of what a thing is and that thing’s existing.
+Saint Thomas Aquinas, on the other hand, famously distinguished a thing’s essence from its existence.
 Aquinas argued something as follows, in chapter 4 of his On Being and Essence.
 One can have an understanding of what a man or a phoenix is without knowing whether it exists.
 So, existence is something in addition to essence.
-In short, Aquinas argued that existence is a separate property as existence is not part of most objects's natures and so those objects can be conceived or thought of separately from their existing.
+In short, Aquinas argued that existence is a separate property as existence is not part of most objects’s natures and so those objects can be conceived or thought of separately from their existing.

 - 1. Frege and Russell: Existence is not a Property of Individuals